 \subsection{Contributions}

-We propose an original method to quantify (aleatoric) uncertainties arising from the characterization of a population from several input descriptors, potentially of heterogeneous types.
-Manifold alignment matches the latent representations associated to the different high-dimensional input descriptors.
-Uncertainties are modelled locally in the low-dimensional latent space, and high-dimensional uncertainty patterns are reconstructed a-posteriori.
-We demonstrate its soundness on experiments with toy and real datasets, using the data from a popular computer vision public dataset, and from a private dataset corresponding to a real cardiac imaging application where uncertainties and reliability of the measurements are still a topic of debate \cite{Duchateau:JASE:2021,DiFolco:FIMH:2023}.
+We propose an original method to \blueCNN{consider definitional divergence (potentially involving heterogeneous data types) related to high-dimensional descriptors extracted from medical images.} Manifold alignment matches the latent representations associated to the different high-dimensional input descriptors. \blueCNN{Definitional divergence is} modelled locally in the low-dimensional latent space, and \blueCNN{visualized after reconstruction through a high-dimensional parametric map.} We demonstrate \blueCNN{this approach} on experiments with toy and real datasets, using the data from a popular computer vision public dataset, and from a private dataset corresponding to a real cardiac imaging application where \blueCNN{the definition of standards for the input descriptors is} still a topic of debate \cite{Duchateau:JASE:2021,DiFolco:FIMH:2023}.